readthedocs/blog/hiring/intro.rst

 * A free hosting service for open source projects, funded via ethical ads: https://readthedocs.org
 * A paid hosting service for companies, funded via subscriptions: https://readthedocs.com

-This role would primarily be working on the core Read the Docs codebase and other Python code that we maintain.